Using Barcodes as Train Tickets

 The DfT is also considering the promotion of NFC (near field communications) for ticketing.
-NFC, used in the Oyster card, allows users to tap a card or other device on a reader and pay for a ticket automatically using stored credit or a pre-purchased ticket.
+NFC, used in the Oyster card, allows users to tap a card or other device on a reader and pay for a ticket automatically using stored credit or a per-purchased ticket.

 Among the NFC options being examined by the government are NFC bank cards and mobile phones.

 The consultation paper also floats the idea of extending the smart tickets to make them multifunctional: as well as using them to pay for travel, holders could use them to pay for parking or bicycle hire as well as a library card.
 Local authorities could also see the cards double up as ‘entitlement cards’ or ‘citizens’ cards’ – cards used by holders as proof of entitlement to benefits and services.

 The smart tickets could also be used in e-money schemes, such as for car clubs, and form part of loyalty or reward schemes.

 This is another great example of how barcodes can impact our everyday lives, and as this trend catches on around the world, I can assure you that more barcodes will be used throughout the next few years, possibly in other industries.

 For more information on Barcode labels, please visit us at www.AdaZonusa.com today!